spellerberg/quire-rife/content/chapter7.md

 ### Civil government struggled to function after the Civil War.

-After the surrender of the last Confederate army on May 26, 1865,[^1] up to 2,000 Confederate officers and soldiers, including Texas Governor Pendleton Murrah, fled to Mexico.[^2] Law and order started to break down without these leaders.[^3]
+After the surrender of the last Confederate army on May 26, 1865,[^1] up to 2,000 Confederate officers and soldiers, including Texas Governor Pendleton Murrah, fled to Mexico.[^2] Law and order in Texas started to break down without these leaders.[^3]

 During summer and fall of 1865, the postal service became very unreliable.[^4] Some private express operations were carrying mail but there was no scheduled mail service between San Antonio and the upper Rio Grande Valley.
 Indian attacks along the frontier continued unabated;[^5] there were no troops in place to protect travelers on the West Texas roads.[^6]